 Set up the print

-This tutorial will show you how to set up your Pro Passthrough print for success.
+This tutorial will show you how to correctly set up your Pro Passthrough print.

 Prepare the Design

-Your design should not be wider than the bed (19.5”), but it can be infinitely long!
+Your design should not be wider than the bed (19.5” or 49.5 cm), but it can be infinitely long!
 You don’t have to split the design into smaller pieces.

 - Check that your material is longer than your design.

-- Check to make sure your design doesn’t have a vertical space with no art taller than 8” (20 cm).
+- Make sure your design doesn’t have a vertical space with no art taller than 8” (20.2 cm).
 If it does, the camera will lose track during the print.

 - Follow these instructions to remove your Pro Shields.